Integration Guide

 The id you provide becomes the account_owner_id in all subsequent API calls.

-The SDK does not require an Account.
-You may need Accounts later for transaction reporting.
-See Accounts API.
+Account creation is optional for the SDK.
+The SDK doesn't require an Account.
+You may need Accounts later for transaction reporting — see the Accounts API.

-const aoTokenResponse = await fetch(
+const { access_token } = await fetch(

 "https://api.multi1.enterprise.taxbit.com/v1/oauth/account-owner-token",